Get Movin’: Migrate Your Website with Shipper WordPress Migration Plugin

 After all four of these points are checked off, you’ll be ready to don your eyepatch and get a shippin’.

-When you have Shipper downloaded and activated, you’re welcomed by this screen:
+When you have Shipper downloaded and activated, you have direct access to Shipper’s Dashboard:

 As I mentioned in the bullet points, the site that you want to export to needs to be connected in The Hub.